Diversity-Enhanced Reasoning for Subjective Questions: Qualitative Examples

 \subsection{Qualitative Examples of Test Time Scaling Set Up}

 Table~\ref{tab:thinking-setup} shows the different lengths of the reasoning chain in the pilot analysis.
 Since the result shows that \textit{more think} has the highest accuracy in all tasks, we adopt \textit{more think} as our baseline in the main experiment.
+The definition of different reasoning set-up is as follows: \begin{itemize}[leftmargin=*] \itemsep0em \item \textit{Zero think}: Force the model to respond without thinking, i.e. ``<think></think>''. \item \textit{Less think}: Force the model to think for one sentence only ``<think>Okay, the user ask for this, I can answer it without thinking much.</think>'' \item \textit{Regular think}: Let the model start with ``<think>'' and ends its thinking naturally. \item \textit{More think}: Starts with a \textit{regular think}.
+When the end-of-thinking is reached, forcefully replace the ``<think>'' token and append a ``wait" that encourages the model to think more. \end{itemize}